toolleeo/cli-apps/README.md

 * [detect-indent-cli](https://github.com/sindresorhus/detect-indent-cli) - Detect the indentation of code.
 * [espanso](https://github.com/espanso/espanso) - Cross-platform Text Expander written in Rust.
 Not limited to the command line.
 * [fullname-cli](https://github.com/sindresorhus/fullname-cli) - Get the fullname of the current user.
-* [grc](https://github.com/pengwynn/grc) - (Generic Colourizer) can be configured to parse a given text stream and to colorize it according to regexp written in configuration files, different patterns can be associated to file types.
+* [grc](https://github.com/pengwynn/grc) - (Generic Colourizer) - parse a given text stream and to colorize it according to regexp written in configuration files; different patterns can be associated to file types.
 * [gtree](https://github.com/ddddddO/gtree) - Using either Markdown or programmatically to generate directory trees and directories, and to verify directories.
 * [gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file.
 * [HASHA CLI](https://github.com/sindresorhus/hasha-cli) - Hashing made simple.
 Get the hash of text or stdin.